vanthaiunghoa/citus-iot-ecosystem/README.md

 	$ docker-compose up -d --force-recreate
 	```

 7. Wait for cluster is initialied and stable.
-It takes about 5 minutes to initialize Cassandra Database and API Gateway.
+It takes about 5 minutes to pull docker images and initialize states.
 8. Accessing the Web Portal at http://192.168.99.100/ on Windows/Mac OSX or http://127.0.0.1 on Ubuntu/RHEL/CentOS.
 9. To terminate the system, run this shell command